ArtskydJ/node-podcast/readme.md

 ## Tests

-Tests included use Mocha.
+Tests included use Tape.
 Use `npm test` to run the tests.

     $ npm test